jexia/docs/docs/apphost/README.md

 1. GitHub repo (open or private)
 2. project in Jexia
 3. your application is supporting NodeJS version 12 and NPM
-4. your application must contain package.json file with build and start scripts
+4. your application must contain package.json file with the build and start scripts
 5. the application must use port 80 for its API
 6. application must listen 0.0.0.0